Indofest for Schools 2017

 This year saw the return of the Indofest Schools Program (ISP) for its fourth consecutive year.
 The program is designed to bring both South Australian school students and Indonesian community members together to foster better understanding between our two countries.
 Engaging over 30 schools located throughout South Australia over the past two terms, the program brought a range of colourful Indonesian workshops to more than 3000 students including Kandanga Sundae, Angklung, Saman Dance, Batik Dance, Banyuwangi Dance, Javanese drumming, cooking demonstrations, traditional games and martial arts, just to name a few!

-For many students, these workshops gave them the opportunity to meet with Indonesian people for the first time, and to practise their Indonesian language with natural speakers.
-While for the community groups the ISP workshops provided them with highly engaging and unique experiences that they enjoyed.
-For the teachers, the ISP supports and highlights the profile of Indonesian language program in their school community, while also acting as a platform for a closer people-to-people engagement.
+For many students, these workshops gave them the opportunity to interact first hand with Indonesian people, and practise their Indonesian language skills with native speakers.
+Our goal for the program is to encourage further language learning and interest in the Australian – Indonesian relationship.
+The Indofest Schools Program also provided the wonderfully talented community groups with a unique and engaging opportunity to share their talents with local students.
+For the teachers, the Indofest School Program supports and highlights the profile of Indonesian language learning in their school community, while also acting as a platform for a closer people-to-people engagement.

 If you would like to be involved in future Indofest Schools Program activities, please contact us at firstname.lastname@example.org.
 Applications to participate in the Indofest Schools Program for 2018 will be available via the Indofest-Adelaide website and emailed out to teachers of Indonesian in 2018.

 Indofest Schools Program Regional Tour